FonDerMark/yndx-parse/README.md

 # Yndx-parse

-Yndx-parse is a Python library for dealing with word pluralization.
+Yndx-parse is a Python library for parsing weather data.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Yndx-parse.

 ```bash
 pip install Yndx-parse